Patrickgp/team-info-generator/README.md

 https://drive.google.com/file/d/1W63MAFfJs6Rrg7pYXwDOAOuSaXRVWqtO/view

 # Description
 This application was created to keep your teams information readily accessible.
-By inputting your team members/employees into the terminal and classifying them into 3 groups (Managers, Engineers, and Interns) you can record their office number, their github repo, or their university that they studied at.Once the information is inputted the program will generate a html file that will have cards created for each employee.
+By inputting your team members/employees into the terminal and classifying them into 3 groups (Managers, Engineers, and Interns) you can record their office number, their github repo, or their university that they studied at.
+Once the information is inputted the program will generate a html file that will have cards created for each employee.
 ### Tech used in program: HTML,CSS,JavaScript,Node.js,Bootstrap

 # Table of Contents